codefresh-io/docs.codefresh.io/_docs/deploy-your-containers/elastic-beanstalk.md

 {:.text-secondary}
 ### Deployment Flow
-- go to the Elastic Beanstalk service and create an application and environment
+- Go to the Elastic Beanstalk service and create an application and environment.

 {% include